mandrasch/ddev-pull-wp-generator/README.md

 ## License

 - my own code is public domain, have fun forking!
-- check out package.json for third party (open source) packages
+- check out package.json for third party (open source) packages and their respective licenses

 <hr>